vippool/clerk/README.en.md

 And we provide a tool to help create transactions.
 There are two stages in transaction creation:
-1. the API is called the first time and returns a hash, which is then, on the client side, signed by ECDSA.
+1. the API is called a first time and returns a hash, which is then, on the client side, signed by ECDSA.
-2. and the API is called, then the transaction is complete.
+2. and the API is called again, then the transaction is complete.

 Thus, the electronic signature is happening on the client side, reducing the risk of compromission of the private key.